Shri Guru Charitra: Chronology

 The extreme 24 characteristics of Shri Gurumurti Narsahimha saraswati swami maharaj.

 Datta Sampradayas

-With time, may learnt saints and seers have formed different traditions based on Datta Bhakti.
+With time, many learned saints and seers have formed different traditions based on Datta Bhakti.
 These Traditions or Sampradayas are commonly known as Datta Sampradayas.

 Nath Sampradaya

 The Nath yogis, that metamorphosed into a warrior ascetic group, consider Dattatreya as their theological founder.
 This group grew and became particularly prominent during the Islamic invasions and Hindu-Muslim wars in South Asia, from about the 14th to 18th century, although the Dattatreya roots of the peaceful Nath yogis go back to about the 10th century.
 The group was most active in Rajasthan, Gujarat, Maharashtra, Madhya Pradesh, Uttar Pradesh and Nepal.
 The tradition believes that the legendary Nath sampradaya yogi and Hatha Yoga innovator Gorakshanath was inspired and shaped by Dattatreya.
 Regional efforts and texts of the Nath tradition such as Yogi sampradaya vishkriti discussed Dattatreya.

 Avadhuta Sampradaya

 The nine Narayanas of the Avadhuta sampradaya are attributed to Dattatreya, an idea also found in the Natha sampradaya.
 A panth started by Pantmaharaj Balekundrikar of Balekundri near Belgavi is related to this.